-You can run DPF within a container on any OS using docker.
+You can run DPF within a container on any OS using Docker.

-Portability and ease of install.
+Offering portability and ease of install

-Large scale cluster deployment using Kubernetes
+Supporting large-scale cluster deployment using Kubernetes

-Genuine application isolation through containerization.
+Providing genuine application isolation through containerization

 Installing the DPF Image¶

-Save that token to a file with:
+Save the token to a file:

 echo XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX > GH_TOKEN.txt